bgajdero/bgajdero.github.io/_includes/intro.md

+# Welcome
-I'm a computer social scientist at the University of Toronto.
-I study how people and groups interact in complex systems, with a focus on communities and urban spaces.
-I use artificial intelligence (AI) to help cities make smart decisions based on data.
+I'm a computer scientist at the Industrial Engineering Department at the University of Toronto.
+I use **ontologies** and **data-driven artificial intelligence** (AI) methods to study how people and groups interact in complex systems, including cities and communities.

 See a list of my [projects](#projects-section) and [publications](#publications-section) below.

-I create computer models that help us understand and improve our cities and communities.
-This work results in data standards that promote interoperability and tools that help analyze how different parts of a city or a community interact and work together.
-My goal is making data easy to use and understand, and tracking the activities that make impactful changes in our communities.
+I use AI to help cities make smart decisions based on data, relying on semantic technologies for data integration and decision support systems.

-This work focuses on making sure data from different places can work together easily, helping organizations team up and share resources to tackle big challenges.
-We create **ontologies** that allow for **semantic interoperability** between data silos.
-We ensure interoperability by translating data into a single semantic representation stored in a knowledge graph.
+In my research groups we create **ontologies** that allow for **semantic interoperability** between data silos.
+We create **ETL pipelines** and consolidate data in a **knowledge graph**, and perform **data analysis**.
 An **explainable language model** allows us to extract information and build a knowledge graph for custom domains.

 Recently, our team has developed a [catalogue of urban datasets](/cudc-project) to help researchers find and integrate datasets from across Canada.
 This work resulted in a **Maturity Model** for urban dataset metadata.

 We have an ongoing partnership with the [Common Approach](/common-approach-project) where we continue to evolve the Common Impact Data Standard (CIDS) for measuring impact of social purpose organizations across Canada.

-I'm currently working on new tools for government agencies to measure their impact, study how health information and opinions spreads online, and improve search capabilities across systems.
+I'm currently working on new tools for **government agencies** to **measure impact**, study how **health information** and opinions spreads online, and improve **search capabilities** across systems.